Sea of Japan naming dispute: Limits of Oceans and Seas

 At the 2nd Session of the Assembly in 2020, the member states decided to replace the sea area names in S-23 with unique numerical identifiers and to develop a new digital standard (S-130) that meets the requirements of contemporary geographic information systems.
 While developing a data-set to designate geographic sea areas by a system of unique numerical identifiers only, S-23 is kept publicly available as it is, as part of existing IHO publication, to demonstrate the evolutionary process from the analogue to the digital era.
-The IHO currently has a project team working to release S-130 by 2026.
+The IHO adopted S-130, the standard for the Polygonal Demarcations of Global Sea Areas, at the 4th Session of its Assembly, held in Monaco from 19 to 23 April 2026.
+According to the IHO, the standard provides "a system of unique numerical identifiers for oceans and seas, instead of names" and defines the technical boundaries of global sea areas so as to "enable countries to then use their name of choice in their national products and services".
+As S-130 introduces a digital charting system that replaces names with numerical identifiers for maritime areas, all IHO charts will no longer bear traditional names like Japan Sea.
+The South Korean Ministry of Foreign Affairs described the adoption as the result of the country's sustained diplomatic efforts to challenge the exclusive use of the name "Sea of Japan".
 Japan and South Korea disagree on whether unofficial usage of the name Sea of Japan will decline following S-130's replacement of S-23.